PhD and MSc Postgraduate Studentships in Astronomy, Astrophysics, and Cosmology beginning October 2020

 Durham University is a world-leading centre for astronomy research.
 In 2014 we were ranked 5th in the world (1st in Europe) in terms of research impact in space sciences.
 We have world-class groups working in a wide range of fields covering Extragalactic Astronomy and Cosmology (CEA), Theoretical and Computational Cosmology (ICC), and Astronomical Instrumentation (CfAI), with all three groups located to a large extent within the Ogden Centre for Fundamental Physics .

-Project booklet: The 2019 PhD project booklet provides details of funded PhD projects that are available for an October 2019 start.
-For any enquiries please contact firstname.lastname@example.org
+Project booklet: The 2020 PhD project booklet provides details of potential PhD projects that are available for an October 2020 start.
+The projects should be regarded as possible research topics.
+For any enquiries please contact firstname.lastname@example.org in the first instance.

 Astronomy Research in Durham: CEA, ICC and CfAI